What is Nebula Graph Studio¶

 For Studio on Cloud, only the instance creator and the Nebula Graph Cloud Service accounts that are authorized to manipulate data in Nebula Graph can connect to Studio.
 For more information, see Nebula Graph Cloud Service User Guide.

-For Docker-based Studio, authentication is not enabled in Nebula Graph by default and you can sign in to Studio with the default account and password (
+For Docker-based and RPM-based Studio, authentication is not enabled in Nebula Graph by default.
+You can sign into Studio with the default account (